Death by sawing: 1473 The arsonist at Gallipoli

+1480 invasion of Otranto

 In 1480, the Ottomans, led by Gedik Ahmed Pasha, invaded mainland Italy, occupying Otranto.
 A general massacre, of disputed magnitude, occurred.
 Archbishop Stefano Pendinelli was, by some reports, ordered to be sawn in half.

-- 1611 revolt of Dionysius the Philosopher
+1611 revolt of Dionysius the Philosopher

 Dionysius the Philosopher led an eventually unsuccessful revolt against the Ottomans, seeking to establish a power base at Ioannina.
 Dionysius was flayed alive, and his skin, stuffed with straw, was sent as a present to the sultan, Ahmed I, at Constantinople.
 The other principal conspirators were said to be punished in various ways, some were burnt alive, others impaled, and yet others sawn asunder.

-- The mythologized death of Rhigas, the protomartyr of Greek independence
+The mythologized death of Rhigas, the protomartyr of Greek independence

 Rigas Feraios (1760–1798) was an early Greek patriot, whose struggle for independence of Greece preceded with about 30 years the general uprising known as the Greek War of Independence.
 His actual manner of death has garnered many tales; Encyclopædia Britannica 1911, for example, states that he was shot in the back.
 Yet others state that he was strangled.
 Some 19th century stories report that he was sawn in two.
 Finally, one source asserts he was beheaded.